Skip to content

 3. Experienced a Token Request Workflow

-• index.html instructs browser to make a request to /auth for a token.
+• index.html instructs browser to make a request to https://cloud.pulsebeam.dev/sandbox/token (lets refer to this as /token for short) for a token using the key you provided

 4. Created tokens

-• /auth uses @pulsebeam/server SDK with your environment variables to generate tokens.
+• /token uses @pulsebeam/server SDK with your key to generate tokens.

 5. Started peers